donhinkelman/moodle-block_sharing_cart/README.md

 Sharing Cart
 ============

-**Sharing Cart 4.3 released (4.2 version skipped).
+**Sharing Cart 4.4 released (4.2 version skipped).
 Sharing cart basket icon now visible by default since 4.1, release 3**  To drag item directly into your sharing cart, change the settings.
 The old way of clicking the basket icon is now default. - Users who have already upgraded to 4.0, release 1 will need to manually change it back to the old way in settings.

-Version 4.3, release 1 - 2023.11.01
+Current Version 4.4, release 5 - 2024.07.29

 The "master" branch requires Moodle 4.2 or newer.